smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Calling a Phone Number/index.md

 # Calling a Phone Number
-@![iOS]
 Dialing a Phone Number allows you to send a phone number to dial on the user's phone.
 Regardless of platform (Android or iOS), you must be sure that a device is connected via Bluetooth (even if using USB) for this RPC to work.
-If it is not connected, you will receive a REJECTED @![iOS]`resultCode`!@ @![android, javaSE, javaEE] `Result`!@.
+If not connected to Bluetooth, you will receive a REJECTED @![iOS]`resultCode`!@ @![android,javaSE,javaEE] `Result`!@.

 !!! note
 DialNumber is an RPC that is usually restricted by OEMs.
 As a result, the OEM you are connecting to may limit app functionality if not approved for usage.